jpreese/CSharpUnitTestingBestPractices/README.md

 # Unit Testing in C#
-[//]: # (Adding a test comment)
+[//]: # (robkeim: Great stuff here!
+I don't know where I'd put it but one thing that would be helpful to know for people learning about unit tests is that you should test both positive and negative behavior.
+It's common for people when starting out to only test the cases they expect to work, and not the cases that you know won't work.)

 ## Purpose
 The purpose of this best practices document is to offer suggested best practices when writing unit tests in C#.

 ## What Makes a Good Unit Test
 - **Fast**.
 It is not uncommon for mature projects to have thousands of unit tests.
 Unit tests should take very little time to run.
 Milliseconds.
 - **Isolated**.
-Unit tests are to be run in isolation and have no dependencies on an outside factor such as a file system or database.
+Unit tests are standalone and can be run in isolation and have no dependencies on any outside factors such as a file system or database.
 - **Repeatable**.
 Running a unit test should be consistent with its results, that is, it always returns the same result if you do not change anything in between runs.
 - **Self-Checking**.
 The test should be able to automatically detect if it passed or failed without any human interaction.
 - **Timely**.
 A unit test and the code being tested should not take a disproportionally long time to write.
+[//]: # (robkeim: I read this in two different ways: 1.
+A unit test shouldn't take a disproportionally long time to write compared to the code.
+If that's what you're going for I'd provide some guideline on "disproportionally"... maybe 1.5x the cost of writing the code?
+2. Writing a block of work - code and test - shouldn't take a "long" time.
+In that case as well, I'd provide another guideline.
+If your work unit takes longer than 2 days it should be broken into smaller, more managable sub-components.)

 ## Lets Speak the Same Language
 The term *mock* is unfortunately very misused when talking about testing.
 The following defines the most common types of *fakes* when writing unit tests: